mhausenblas/katacoda-scenarios/go-containers/basics0.md

 Compare the output with and without the environment variable `G4O_LANG` set.

 Next we look at some data types.
-First, let's see a slice in action:
+First, let's see a `slice` in action:

 `go run $G4OHOME/code/slices/main.go`{{execute}}

-Now a map:
+Now a `map`:

 `go run $G4OHOME/code/maps/main.go`{{execute}}